Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 ALS, or amyotrophic lateral sclerosis, is a progressive neurodegenerative disease that has serious and often heartbreaking effects.
 As the disease progresses, the patient gradually loses their ability to move, speak, chew, swallow, and breathe.
 The patient usually dies prematurely due to death of motor neurons and respiratory failure.
 The disease is poorly understood and current treatments are not very effective.
 Researchers have discovered some intriguing facts that may be helpful in understanding and treating the disease, however.

 One very interesting area of research with respect to ALS is the role of glial cells, especially astrocytes.
 Glial cells are abundant in the nervous system but have traditionally been considered to be less important than neurons, the cells that conduct nerve impulses.
 The glial cells actually play vital roles in keeping neurons alive and in enabling them to function properly.
-Malfunctioning astrocytes may be a cause of ALS.
+Malfunctioning astrocytes may cause or contribute to ALS.

 The Importance of Glial Cells

 There are two types of cells in the human nervous system: neurons and glial cells.
 The neurons transmit nerve impulses, which are travelling electrochemical signals.
 These signals are essential in order to keep us alive.
 Neurons need the help of glial cells in order to do their job, however.

 Glial cells surround neurons.
 The word “glial" is derived from a Greek word meaning “glue."
 When glial cells were first discovered, it was thought that their function was simply to hold neurons in place.
 Until recently, most scientists investigating the nervous system studied neurons instead of glial cells, since neurons were thought to be far more important.
 Researchers now know that glial cells have many essential functions.
 The brain actually contains more glial cells than neurons.